4irmann/ampache/README.md

 1. clone (checkout) desired ampache branch or tag
 2. read `docs/CHANGELOG.md`and install / upgrade instructions in `README.md`
 3. **Important:** make a backup of your files (ftp server) and the database.
+Especially make a backup of `config/ampache.cfg.php` and other files which were added or modified by yourself.
-   Some old files will be needed later on
+   All those files will be needed later on.
 4. Delete all old files on your ftp server account
 5. copy all new files to your ftp server account
    Hint: don't copy the following files and folders (they are not needed):